Skip to content

 These settings affect your screen area, visible interfaces and information, and general QoL.

-Game Interaction > Mouseover text
+Game Interaction > Mouseover tooltips

-• Keep this on to make it easier to ensure your clicks land on their intended target.
+• Keep this on to make it easier to ensure your clicks land on their intended target

 Game Interaction > Walk markers

-• Makes it easier to see where the character is moving when ground tiles are not visually clear, or when animation stalls occur (stalling abilities, delayed animations).
+• Makes it easier to see where the character is moving when ground tiles are not visually clear, or when animation stalls occur (stalling abilities, delayed animations)

 Game Interaction > Disable shortcuts to close windows

-• Prevent UI windows from being accidentally closed if keybound.
+• Prevent UI windows from being accidentally closed if keybound

 Game Interaction > Slim headers / Hide title bars when locked

-• Reduces the space taken up by bulky title bars.
+• Reduces the space taken up by bulky title bars

 Game Interaction > Extra potion info

-• Show all effects of any potion being consumed.
+• Show all effects of any potion being consumed

 Information Windows > Slayer counter

 • Keep open to see slayer task counts without needing a slayer helm or slayer gem.
-Can click the icon to toggle and show reaper tasks.
+Can click the icon to toggle and show reaper tasks

 Information Windows > Highlight boosted skills

-• Show when skills are boosted above or drained below their usual values, useful to know when to re-apply boosts like overloads or notice stat drains from mechanics or items like saradomin brews.
+• Show when skills are boosted above or drained below their usual values, useful to know when to re-apply boosts like overloads or notice stat drains from mechanics or items like saradomin brews

 Information Windows > Boss kill/instance timers

-• Shows the time since the start of the fight/instance, which can be used to keep track of mechanics.
+• Shows the time since the start of the fight/instance, which can be used to keep track of mechanics

 Warning Screens

 • Can disable warnings to enter certain areas quicker, such as the Wilderness.
-Can also add security features like item value warnings and requiring bank PINs on every login.
+Can also add security features like item value warnings and requiring bank PINs on every login

 Inventory > Drag-to-drop

-• Disable this to prevent accidentally dropping valuable items.
+• Disable this to prevent accidentally dropping valuable items

 Inventory > Auto-teleport/destroy empty containers

-• QoL for skilling.
+• QoL for skilling

 Buff Bar

-• Turn on everything to ensure you have all necessary buffs, and know if you are ever debuffed.
+• Turn on everything to ensure you have all necessary buffs, and know if you are ever debuffed

 Gameplay Settings > Combat & Action Bar